ctnava/rxtechnotes/1_law.md

 ### Occupational Safety & Health Act (OSHA) of 1970

 The OSHA was passed to ensure the safety of workers nationwide, including the pharmacy.
 Workers must be trained in safety measures and be provided Personal Protective Equipment (PPE) when exposure to hazardous substances is possible.
-It also requires that Materials Safety Data Sheets (SDS) be made available to explain the risks of exposure and protocols necessary to prevent harm from such incidents.
+It also requires that Materials Safety Data Sheets (SDS) be made available to explain the risks of exposure, handling instructions, and protocols necessary to prevent harm from such incidents.

 ### The Health Information Privacy & Accountability Act (HIPAA) of 1996

+HIPAA regulates how ***covered entities*** handle ***Protected Health Information (PHI)***.
+It is a large statute that primarily concerns the continuation of health insurance coverage for workers who leave their jobs.
+Under HIPAA, healthcare providers and other covered entities are required to use a ***National Provider Identifier (NPI)*** for all standard transactions covered by HIPAA.
+All personnel that have access to PHI must be formally trained periodically on HIPAA regulations to stay up to date and there must be a designated privacy officer appointed on duty.

+- **Covered Entities**:
-HIPAA regulates how healthcare workers handle **Protected Health Information (PHI)**, which is any individually identifiable health information.
+- **PHI**: Any and all individually identifiable health information.
 This includes the manner of transmission and the contents of patient counseling when it includes enough information to identify the patient.
-Medical personnel must be trained periodically on HIPAA regulations to stay up to date and there must be a designated privacy officer appointed on duty.

-#### Privacy Policy & Disclosures
+- **NPI**: A ten-digit number, with a check digit in the last position to help detect keying errors.
+Each covered entity may receive only one unique NPI similar to a person's Social Security Number (SSN).

 Patients must be informed of their privacy rights, how the pharmacy handles information, and have access to their PHI records if requested.

-##### Release of Information
+This is usually done at pharmacies by presenting a ***Notification of Privacy Policies (NPP)*** and having the patient sign an "acknowledgement" form, which is stored for at least 6 years from the last date of service.

+- **NPP**:

 Under HIPAA, medical personnel cannot disclose any PHI to anyone other than the patient unless the patient has given express consent, including spouses & relatives.
 One such form of consent is a Release of Information form that is typically used to transfer PHI to another healthcare facility or to receive for their personal use.